Handle dataset releases

 }

 The latest release corresponds to the last item of the release array.
-If that array evolves, the latest
+If that array evolves, the latest release will always correspond to the last item.

-When the user asks for {dataset_code_prefix}:latest
+When the user asks for {dataset_code_prefix}:latest:

 - in the API: the HTTP request is redirected (HTTP 302) to the actual latest release name